ng-zi-yi/ID_OpenHouse_website/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-2. Home Scrolling Effect:
+2. Scrolling Effect:
     1. Go to the Home Page
-    2. Click on the "Discover Our Schools" button and ensure that the page scrolls down to the Schools section
+    2. Click on the "Discover Our Schools" button and ensure that the page smoothly scrolls down to the Schools section
+    3. Go to each School Page from the Home Page and click on "Discover Our Courses" button and ensure that the page smoothly scrolls down to the Full-Time Courses section

 3. Navigation Menu:
     1. Go to the Home Page